Enriching continuous Lagrange finite element approximation spaces using neural networks: Implementation details

 However, there is a specific case when this condition is not necessarily true.
 Indeed, if the boundary conditions are homogeneous, then $g=0$ and $u_{\theta,M}=M$ on $\partial \Omega$.
 Considering that $u_\theta>0$ in $\Omega$, $M=0$ is a possible choice.
 In this case, \smash{$u_{\theta,M}=u_{\theta,0}=0$} on $\partial \Omega$, and \smash{$u_{h,M}^\times=u_{h,0}^\times=u_h^\times$} automatically satisfies the boundary conditions.
 Hence, imposing a boundary condition on $p_h^\times$ becomes unnecessary.

-\begin{remark} In the numerical results of \cref{sec:Ell1D}, one of these specific cases is considered in 1D.
+\begin{rmrk} In the numerical results of \cref{sec:Ell1D}, one of these specific cases is considered in 1D.
 We will see that leaving $p_h^\times$ free will give better results here than imposing $p_h^\times=1$ on $\partial \Omega$.
-Indeed, this approach leaves more freedom to capture the correct derivatives at the boundary. \end{remark}
+Indeed, this approach leaves more freedom to capture the correct derivatives at the boundary. \end{rmrk}